deltaepsilon/jupiter/notes/GTD.md

 ## In Progress

+- [ ] File progress is getting hung for some files.
 - [ ] Streamline ingestion and indexing
 - [ ] Don't delete `lastKey` when restarting import from "completed" state (library-import-on-write)